p2004a/ansible-spads-setup/README.md

    > sudo apt install ansible sshpass
 2. SSH to each client once and accept their key to add them to the known hosts.
 3. Checkout this repo and then run any following Ansible command from the checked out folder.
-4. Modify the inventory file (use **ansible-vault edit inventory**) to have all the SPADS servers and also group them under [spads]
-5. Configure the variable files (use **ansible-vault edit (filename)**):
+4. Configure the variable files
    - groups_vars/all.yaml - contains the variables that will be applied to every spads server
-   - groups_vars/(region).yaml - contains the variables specific to a region (AU, EU, US).
+   - groups_vars/prod/vars.yaml - variables for every prod server.
 Anything set here will override groups_vars/all.yaml
+   - groups_vars/(region).yaml - variables specific to a region (AU, EU, US).
    - host_vars/(hostname).yaml - contains the variables specific to the host.
-Anything set here will override groups_vars/all.yaml and groups_vars/(region).yaml
+Anything set here will override all other
 6. Run Ansible.
 The typical syntax for running Ansible with some files encrypted with Ansible Vault is:
    > ansible-playbook (playbookfile) -i (inventoryfile) --ask-vault-pass